mikegreen/vault-rds-example/README.md

 1. Update your Route 53 zone for the CNAME in the `r53_id` variable
 1. Update `common_tags` variable with your tags if desired
 1. terraform plan and apply
-1. Once provisioned successfully, you should be able to run `$ vault read postgres/creds/my-role` and Vault will create credentials for you by hitting the DB via the CNAME
+1. Once provisioned successfully, it will create a set of credentials, and also should be able to run `$ vault read postgres-rds/creds/my-role` and Vault will create credentials for you by hitting the DB via the CNAME

 ```